With your help, we’ve influenced broadcasters.

 The government will draft the regulation necessary for the code to take effect.
 Parliament will need to pass these regulations, with MPs and Peers being asked to signal their consent to the government’s proposals.

 The new law will take effect

 It’s possible that progress could be gradual, as the government may choose to give industry a period of notice before the requirement takes affect or have a phased introduction, whereby the quotas for subtitled content are raised gradually over a period of years.

-We will proactively engage with Ofcom during their consultation process and make the case for them to create a robust code which quickly drives up the amount of on-demand content with subtitles.
+We will continue to proactively engage with Ofcom throughout their consultation process and after, to make the case for them to create a robust code which quickly drives up the amount of on-demand content with subtitles.

 Thank you to everyone who has taken action for Subtitle it! so far.
 We may be asking for your help again soon to ensure that this exciting development is transformed into solid improvements for subtitle users.